NOTE: This product is more than 24 hours old.

 amount of risk associated with long-range planning decisions can

 be determined.
-These probabilistic outlooks are part of Noah`s
+These probabilistic outlooks are part of NOAA`s

 National Weather Service`s Advanced Hydrologic Prediction